-dy=trans*sinθ

-dθ=arcsin⁡(kθ*dr-dl)

-θ=θ0+dθ

-Algorithm 1: Odometry update from differential wheel encoder measurements. dr and dl are the difference in encoder counts since the last update. trans is the translation. dx and dy areis the translation in the x and y directions. dΘ is the rotation in theta, and Θ is the heading.

-However, relative localization methods all share one major disadvantage.
-Because each localization update is performed with respect to the previous, error accumulates sover time.The source of the error varies from method to method.
-In the case of wheeled odometry, errors are usually due to wheel slip and the non-linearity of the trigonometric function used to estimate the heading.
-In the case of IMUs, the error is usually a result of the slow drift of the accelerometers and gyroscopes due to temperature variation.
+However, relative localization methods all accumulate error over time.
+Each update is performed with respect to the previous, and the supposition of successive errors causes the cumulative error to increase.
+The source of the error may be physical, such as wheel slip, or computational, such as the non-linearity of the trigonometric function used to estimate the heading in Algorithm 1.
 A well-calibrated relative localization system with an accurate observer model will still accumulate error over time, and the estimated position of the robot will slowly diverge from the true position.